rv-rmiranda/Todo-iOS-AWS/README.md

 AWS will charge you for the resources amplify has created in your account.
 To remove the resources amplify has created, execute the following command:
 ```$ amplify delete```

 Hopefully, this helped you create and understand the basics of how to create an API using AWS resources.
-Soon I will be publishing “AWS [Amplify, Appsync, GraphQL] — Building an API for iOS {Part II}”.
+Soon I will be publishing “[“AWS [Amplify, Appsync, GraphQL] — Integrating an API in iOS {Part II}](http://www.dropwizard.io/1.0.2/docs/)”.
 Please, leave you comments below and follow me for future posts.

-[“AWS [Amplify, Appsync, GraphQL] — Integrating an API in iOS {Part II}](http://www.dropwizard.io/1.0.2/docs/)